SOKOUDJOU-LEOPOLD/PizzaShoppingAndOrdringSystem/README.md

 # PizzaShoppingAndOrdringSystem
 This program was built using Java, JavaFX and CSS.
 It was inspired from the Domino's Website.
 This application allows users to browse, customize, and order pizzas with a user-friendly interface.
 Built with Java, JavaFX, and styled with CSS, it provides an engaging shopping experience.
+This APP has two spaces: The Admin Space and the Customer Space:

 ![pizza-shop-logo no background](https://github.com/user-attachments/assets/d8b02701-168f-40f2-bf04-5a9cf2b75d26)